Nikhil4002-50-82/Project-Design/Project 3 -  Hangman - B/Hangman.md

 Initialize the `Hangman` class attributes and state variables:

-Think of preparing a blank game sheet before a word has been chosen: empty secret word, empty guess list, zero mistakes.
+Think of reserving a blank slate inside an envelope before the mystery word is chosen.
-*Goal*: Create the `Hangman` class with initialized attributes.
+*Goal*: Initialize the `secret_word` instance variable to an empty string.

 <div class="step-card">
   <div class="step-header">